eshu3104/nasa-hackathon-2025/RENDER-DEPLOYMENT.md

-# 🚀 Deploy NASA Skynet Backend to Render
+# 🚀 Deploy NASA Skynet Backend to Render (Docker)

-## ✅ Code Reverted & Ready
+## ✅ Docker Setup Complete
-Your frontend code has been reverted to use `localhost:5000` and optimized Render deployment files have been created.
+Your backend is now configured with an optimized Docker setup for Render deployment.

-## 📋 Step-by-Step Render Deployment
+## 📋 Step-by-Step Render Deployment with Docker

 ### 1. Create Render Account
 1. Go to [render.com](https://render.com)